ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 Mitosis is different in plants and animals.
 For plants, there are no centrioles, instead using microtubule organizing centers instead.
 The cell plate forms by building a new wall to divide the cytoplasm, and there's **Merisem-based growth**.

 ### Cell Cycle Checkpoints
 The cell cycle can be halted at each checkpoint.
-The first is at the G1/S checkpoint, which checks whether the cell is too small, doesn't have enough energy,
+The first is at the G1/S checkpoint, which checks whether the cell is too small, doesn't have enough energy, is on a different path, etc.